ClaudeZsb/muddoc/docs/source/descriptions/004_systems.rst

   Suppose ``SystemX`` can deposit some USDT into an on-chain DeFi mining pool that relies on ``msg.sender`` as the source of funds, and implements a corresponding method to withdraw the deposited USDT from the pool.
 Then anyone could reuse this system to withdraw these deposited USDT.
-Even if permission control is added to the asset withdrawal method implementation, it cannot prevent this behavior.
-This is because, by default, the data storage that system contracts rely on for permission control is stored in ``World``, and who is using ``SystemX`` determines which contract is the ``World``.
+Even if access control is added to the asset withdrawal method implementation, it cannot prevent this behavior.
+This is because, by default, the data storage that system contracts rely on for access control is stored in ``World``, and who is using ``SystemX`` determines which contract is the ``World``.
 When your autonomous world is using this system contract, it reads data from your ``World`` contract.
 When an attacker's autonomous world is using ``SystemX``,